yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-troubleshoot.md

 If you are connected to a cluster in Cloud Shell and the message Connection Closed appears.

-Cloud Shell has a hard limit of 15 minutes for connections.
+Cloud Shell has a hard limit of 1 hour for connections.
+In addition, if a Cloud Shell session is inactive for more than five minutes (for example, if you switch to another browser tab), your browser may disconnect the session.
 Close the shell window and [launch a new session](../cloud-connect/connect-cloud-shell/).

 ### SSL off